HappyGnom/markdown-portfolio/_includes/04-lists.md

-## A student of BSUIR. a creative person who craves for knowlege and just a fun guy :hand::smile:
+## A student of BSUIR. a creative person who craves for knowlege and just a fun guy :)
 ### My current knowlege :
 - Programming
   - C